Ethel Knight Kelly

 Ethel Knight Kelly (born Ethel Knight Mollison, 28 January 1875 – 22 September 1949) was a Canadian–Australian actress, writer, and social leader.
 She appeared in a number of plays and wrote four books.

 Early life

 Kelly was born in Saint John, New Brunswick, Canada.
 She was the elder daughter of Margaret Millen Mollison and William Knight Mollison.
-As a youth, she married a man named Moore, but he died less than a year after the wedding.
+She married Edmund Canston Moore in New York City on 12 September 1894.
+The marriage was brief; one source states that Edmund died less than a year after the wedding.

 Career

 She began her acting career with Olga Nethersole in 1894, and went on to appear in plays that included Cyrano de Bergerac and The Taming of the Shrew.
 She acted with a company headed by Augustin Daly and with George Holland's Stock Company.
 She appeared on Broadway in Beaucaire in 1901.

 J. C. Williamson brought her to Australia for the play Are You a Mason? in 1903.
 Later that year she appeared in Madame Butterfly.
 She largely left acting after her second marriage, but she still sometimes performed in matinée shows.
 She appeared in The School for Scandal in 1917, and in her own play, Swords and Tea, in 1918.
 Also in 1918, she appeared in the silent film Cupid Camouflaged, credited as Mrs. T. H. Kelly.